The UT Student Counseling Center

 A protocol for helping distressed students was developed as a guide for staff and faculty in helping distressed or distressing students.
 The Case Management Team was formed and meets on a regular basis to assist students at risk.
 The team is co-chaired by the Student Counseling Center and the Office of the Dean of Students.
 Members of the committee include representatives from Disability Services, Student Health Center, Student Judicial Affairs, UT Police Department and other key offices on campus.

 Student Counseling Center Committees

-Student Counseling Center Committees generate proposals and recommendations that are forwarded to the Executive Committee.
-In some instances, their role will also involve implementing proposals that have been approved by the Executive Committee.
+Student Counseling Center Committees generate proposals and recommendations that are forwarded to the Leadership Team.
+In some instances, their role will also involve implementing proposals that have been approved by the Leadership Team.
 Center committees include: Clinical, Community Intervention, Diversity and Training.
 Interns are encouraged to join and become active members of a committee.

 Student Counseling Center Facility

 The 109,242-square-foot facility houses the Student Health Center on the first floor and the Student Counseling Center, along with the psychiatric staff, on the second floor.
 The facility includes private offices for all senior staff members, interns and graduate assistants, a spacious reception and waiting room area, conference rooms, group rooms and much more.
 Each intern office is equipped with a personal computer, and a DVD recorder/monitor.

 The University of Tennessee Student Counseling Center is accredited by the International Association of Counseling Services (IACS) and is a member of the Association of Psychology Postdoctoral and Internship Centers (APPIC). and the Association of Counseling Center Training Agencies (ACCTA).
 The Internship Training Program is accredited by the American Psychological Association (APA).
 Our next APA site visit is scheduled for 2016.